ryanhellyer/disable-emojis/readme.txt

 == Changelog ==

 = 1.6 =
-* Removed DNS prefetch URL
+* Removed DNS prefetch URL.
+Props to Aaron Queen for assisting with this.

 = 1.5.3 =
 * Catering to new DNS prefetch URL in version 4.7 of core